 Free tickets required for all events.
 Register online or call 416-363-8231

-Registration Policy: Free tickets become available as of 10 a.m. on Thursday, September 29, 2016 for our fall events and on Wednesday, January 11, 2017 for our winter events (Spring 2017 date to be announced!).
+Registration Policy: Free tickets become available as of 10 a.m. on Thursday, September 29, 2016 for our fall events; Wednesday, January 11, 2017 for our winter events and, Tuesday, April 11, 2017 for our spring events.

 As these events are free, it is our policy to overbook.
 In case of a full program, your reservation may not guarantee admission.
 Unclaimed reservations will be released to standby customers ten minutes prior to the start of the program.
 We recommend that you arrive early.

 Education Centre, Four Seasons Centre for the Performing Arts, 145 Queen St. W. (at University Ave.)

 This event has reached capacity and is no longer available for registration.